-Form 1099 for Foreign Contractors: Your Questions Answered
+Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

-Form 1099 for Foreign Contractors: Your Questions Answered
+Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

-• American expats working as contractors abroad still have U.S. tax filing obligations, even without receiving a 1099
+• American expats working abroad as contractors: You still have full U.S. tax filing obligations, even without receiving a 1099

 When Do I Need to Send Form 1099 to Foreign Contractors?